Phil Turnbull: Darlington

 Turnbull moved into part-time football when signing for newly promoted Northern Premier League Premier Division club Darlington on 29 June 2015.
 He played 35 of Darlington's 46 league matches in his first season as Darlington finished as champions and were promoted to the National League North.
 He was again a regular as Darlington finished fifth in the National League North in 2016–17, scoring his first Darlington goal in a 2–0 home win over Gloucester City on 14 January 2017.
 Although finishing in a play-off position, Darlington were denied entry to the play-offs due to their Blackwell Meadows ground not meeting seating requirements.

 On 5 October 2017, Turnbull and Gary Brown were appointed joint caretaker managers of Darlington.
 They remained in charge until Tommy Wright was appointed manager, achieving their only victory in their third and final match in charge on 21 October 2017 against Bradford Park Avenue.

 South Shields

 On 25 May 2018, Turnbull left Darlington to join his home-town team South Shields.
 He made 94 appearances in all competitions before leaving after the 2020–21 season when the end of his contract coincided with the club moving to a full-time training structure.

 Dunston UTS

-Turnbull remained in part-time football with Northern Premier League Division One East club Dunston UTS.
+Turnbull remained in part-time football signing for Northern Premier League Division One East club Dunston UTS in May 2021.
+In May 2024, he signed a new one-year deal with the club.